The Mattole River might be nearly hidden on Northern California’s Lost Coast, but it has an exceptional fishing history.

 While this river’s reputation is built more on sea-going steelhead than resident trout, there are some nice-sized trout along sections of the river.

-The majority of trout are likely to be found between the park and Honeydew.
+Most trout are likely to be found between the park and Honeydew.
 That section has fewer deep holes along the river than below, but it does have some rocky boulder sections for trout to hold in.

 Give it a go with dry flies or a gold bead head with a hopper as the indicator.